 Students learn about their email passwords and network passwords via the iPad course that they will attend.

 Guest passwords to access the SI Guest Wifi Network change monthly and are not public.
 We provide them as they are needed.
-They are e-mailed to all employees.
-If parents need them (while doing work for the Ignatian Guild, Fathers' Club, SIPAC or AALPA), they can ask the administrative assistants for the principal, the president or from anyone in the tech center.
+If parents need them (while doing work for the Ignatian Guild, Fathers' Club, SIPAC or AALPA), they can ask an SI employee.

 Parents of freshmen should remember the following: